KxSystems/solace/README.md

 ### KDB+ Solace Integration

+#### Download

+Download the latest release from our [releases page](https://github.com/KxSystems/solace/releases)

 #### Installation

 ##### Linux

-Here are the steps for installation:
+Before installing, install the Solace C API if you have not yet done so:

   1. Download Solace C API from [here](https://solace.com/downloads/)(please select for your relevant machine type).
   2. Unzip the Solace API to a directory on the machine which the end user can read from.
   3. Add the lib directory to the `LD_LIBRARY_PATH` environment variable e.g. if unzipped to `/usr/local/solaceapi/`
      - `export LD_LIBRARY_PATH /usr/local/solaceapi/lib/:$LD_LIBRARY_PATH`

+To install the library and scripts, either

+- run the provided install.sh

+or

- 4. Copy `kdbsolace.so` which was built or downloaded earlier to your KDB+ folder.
+- copy `kdbsolace.so` which was built or downloaded earlier to your KDB+ folder.
 If on a Linux 64bit machine with KDB+ installed in `/usr/local/q`, place the shared library into `/usr/local/q/l64/`.

-The q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.
+- the q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.

 See examples and API documentation on how to tailor the interface for your needs.

 ##### Windows

-Here are the steps for installation:

     1. Download Solace C API from [here](https://solace.com/downloads/)(please select for your relevant machine type).
     2. Unzip the Solace API to a directory on the machine which the end user can read from.